-Sister of one of solicitors opened a securities account in HK + purchased >1.5 mln Hsinchu shares before announcement
+Sister of one of solicitors opened a securities account in HK and purchased >1.5 million Hsinchu shares before announcement

-29 Sept. - tender offer announced.
-Sister accepted the offer for all the shares + distributed profits of approx. HK\$2.69 million among defendants
+Sept 2006 - tender offer announced.
+Sister accepted the offer for all the shares + distributed profits of approx. HK\$2.7 million among defendants